OpenVisualCloud/Media-Transport-Library/doc/aws.md

 ena_rss_hash_set(): Setting RSS hash fields is not supported.
 Using default values: 0xc30
 ```

-The ENA HW does not support RSS hash fields modification, the app will require same src port and dst port for the stream.
+The ENA HW does not support RSS hash fields modification, the app will require known src port and dst port for the stream.

 To workaround this limitation, the library uses shared rss mode on ENA by default which will receive and handle packets in one thread.

 ### 7.3 The max single video stream supported is 4k 30fps / 1080p 120fps (WA fixed)

-The bandwidth for single TX flow (udp/tcp ip:port->ip:port 5 tuple) is limited to 5 / 10 (same placement group) Gbps.
+The bandwidth for single flow (udp ip:port->ip:port 5 tuple) is limited to 5 / 10(same placement group) Gbps.

 To workaround this limitation, the library uses multiple flows for single stream, arg `--multi_src_port` is needed for Tx app.